adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 them?

 To answer the the question.
-Most people are using it  because it has all the bells and whistles and its easy to use.
+Most people are using it because it has all the bells and whistles and it's easy to use.
 No only that Microsoft puts millions upon millions of dollars every year into marketing.
 Just because more people use an operating system does not by any means make an OS more secure.
 What makes Windows OS insecure is that the source code is closed-source.